microsoft/onnxruntime/docs/tutorials/web/ep-webgpu.md

 It is important to understand how the underlying GPU buffer is managed so that you can avoid memory leaks and improve buffer usage efficiency.

 A GPU tensor is created either by user code or by ONNX Runtime Web as model's output.
 - When it is created by user code, it is always created with an existing GPU buffer using `Tensor.fromGpuBuffer()`.
 In this case, the tensor does not "own" the GPU buffer.

-It is user's responsibility to make sure the underlying buffer is valid during the inference, and call `buffer.destroy()` to dispose the buffer when it is no longer needed.
-Using a GPU tensor with a destroyed GPU buffer will cause the session run to fail.
+  - It is user's responsibility to make sure the underlying buffer is valid during the inference, and call `buffer.destroy()` to dispose the buffer when it is no longer needed.
+  - Avoid calling `tensor.getData()` and `tensor.dispose()`.
+Use the GPU buffer directly.
+  - Using a GPU tensor with a destroyed GPU buffer will cause the session run to fail.
 - When it is created by ONNX Runtime Web as model's output (not a pre-allocated GPU tensor), the tensor "owns" the buffer.
-You don't need to worry about the case that the buffer is destroyed before the tensor is used.
-Instead, you need to call `tensor.dispose()` explicitly to destroy the underlying GPU buffer when it is no longer needed.
+  - You don't need to worry about the case that the buffer is destroyed before the tensor is used.
+  - Call `tensor.getData()` to download the data from the GPU buffer to CPU and get the data as a typed array.
+  - Call `tensor.dispose()` explicitly to destroy the underlying GPU buffer when it is no longer needed.